Retrospring is shutting down on 1st March 2025

 (Updated, 28th September 2024) On October 1st, 2024, we will close registrations.
 This was planned ahead already, but due to the nature of another site shutting down, this allows us to run the service smoothly for the remaining users.

-The site will continue to operate normally until the 1st of March 2025 at midnight (UTC+1), at which Retrospring services will become unavailable and will be replaced with a static page informing users about the shutdown.
+(Updated, 22nd February 2025) The site will continue to operate normally until the 1st of March 2025 at midnight (UTC+1), at which Retrospring services will become unavailable and will be replaced with a static page informing users about the shutdown. be turned into read-only mode, where only data exports can be made and accounts/contents can be deleted, not created.

-Until then, you will be able to download an export of all your profile information from your settings page.
-After the shutdown, we will try to provide an alternative and final way to download your export until 1st September 2025.
-More information on that will follow.
+You will be able to download an export of all your profile information from your settings page.

 Effective immediately, we will also stop taking feature requests via Canny, as they are unlikely to be fulfilled by now.
 You can however still report bugs and we will look into fixing them.